Command Reference

 Frequently Asked Questions

-Q1: What's the difference between lovrabet init and lovrabet create?
+Q1: What is the difference between lovrabet init and lovrabet create?

 These are two commands for completely different use cases: